Kright/ScalaGameMath/README.md

 sbt test
 ```

-I use scalaCheck and property based approach.
+I use scalaCheck and property-based approach.
 It goes well with checking math properties such as addition or
 multiplication associativity, zero and id elements, morphisms between quaternions and corresponding matrices or euler
 angles.
 For physics, it's ok to check that total energy and impulse are constant in body systems without friction.